-Low power VLSI circuit, architecture and system design and methodology
+Variation-, themral-, and aging-adaptive VLSI circuit, architecture, and system design

-In our research, we are pushing the limit of performance, energy efficiency and robustness of highly integrated circuits and systems designs, targetting applications ranging from traditional computers to emerging cyber physical systems and biomedical systems.
-We research novel design techniques and methodologies and verify their effectiveness often through actual hardware (often in the form of integrated circuits) developments and charaterizations.
-In this page, you can find a few example works where we have demonstrated the best energy-efficient microsystems, power conversion analog circuits, and digital FFT accelerators.
+In our research, we are pushing the limit of performance, energy efficiency, robustness, and integration of VLSI circuits and systems designs, targetting applications ranging from traditional computers to emerging cyber physical systems and biomedical systems.
+We research novel design techniques and methodologies and verify their effectiveness often through actual hardware (often in the form of custom ICs) developments and charaterizations.

 In the project, we develope a FFT core that consumes 17.7nJ/1024-pt complex FFT at 30MHz clock frequency at Vdd=0.27V by using architecture and circuit-level techniques.
 This demonstrates the lowest energy consumption per FFT operation.
 Our contributions include 1) investigating energy-optimal, yet fast pipelining schemes in ultra-low voltage regimes in order to design multipliers, adders, and butterfly networks 2) investigating latch-based pipelining to mitigate process variations between pipelined stages 3) designing a robust clock network in ultra low voltage regimes 4) performing top-level integration.